lorenzbr/cryptowatchR/README.md

 [![Project Status: WIP – Initial development is in progress, but there has not yet been a stable, usable release suitable for the public.](https://www.repostatus.org/badges/latest/wip.svg)](https://www.repostatus.org/#wip)

 # cryptowatchR
-An API wrapper for cryptowatch in R
+An API wrapper for Cryptowatch written in R

 ## Introduction

-This R package is an API wrapper for cryptowatch.
+This R package provides an API wrapper for Cryptowatch.
+You can get prices and other information for cryptocurrencies and crypto exchanges.
 Check [https://docs.cryptowat.ch/rest-api](https://docs.cryptowat.ch/rest-api) for a detailed documentation.

 ## Installation